Master of Science in Library and Information Science (MSLIS)

 Join us online for an information session!

-You may also find this CSU LIS FAQ and/or this recording from a recent information session helpful.
+Learn more via the CSU LIS FAQ and/or this recording from a recent information session helpful.
+Spring 2025 applications are due by Dec 17th.

 About the Program